Post

 2. Choosing an SSG and Theme

-While there are several SSGs like Jekyll, Hugo, Gatsby, etc., I decided to use Jekyll.
-The criteria I considered in the process of selecting an SSG and the reasons for choosing Jekyll are as follows:
+There are several SSGs like Jekyll, Hugo, Gatsby, etc., but I decided to use Jekyll.
+The criteria I considered when choosing an SSG and the reasons for choosing Jekyll are as follows:

-• Can it minimize unnecessary trial and error and allow focus on writing and blog operation?
+• Can I minimize unnecessary trial and error and focus on writing and blog operation?

 • Jekyll is the officially supported static website generator for GitHub Pages.
-Of course, other SSGs like Hugo, Gatsby can also be hosted on GitHub Pages, and there’s also the option of using other hosting services like Netlify, but for running a personal blog of this scale, the technical aspects of which SSG was used for construction and build speed, performance, etc., are not very important.
-So I decided it would be better to use something that’s even slightly easier to maintain and has more reference documents.
+Of course, other SSGs like Hugo and Gatsby can also be hosted on GitHub Pages, and there’s also the option of using other hosting services like Netlify, but for a personal blog of this scale, the technical aspects of which SSG was used for construction, build speed, and performance aren’t that important, so I decided it would be better to use something that’s simpler to maintain and has more reference documentation.

-• Jekyll also has the longest development period compared to other competitors like Hugo and Gatsby.
-As a result, it is well-documented, and there is an overwhelming amount of reference material available when problems actually occur.
+• Jekyll also has the longest development period compared to competitors like Hugo and Gatsby.
+This means it has well-documented resources, and there’s an overwhelming amount of reference material available when problems arise.

 • Are there a variety of themes and plugins available?

-• Even if you’re not writing HTML directly but using an SSG, creating various templates yourself is cumbersome, time-consuming, and unnecessary.
-There are many excellent themes already available on the web, so you can adopt and utilize one that you like.
+• Even if you’re using an SSG instead of writing HTML directly, creating various templates yourself is cumbersome, time-consuming, and unnecessary.
+There are many excellent themes already available online, so you can just adopt and use one you like.

-• Moreover, since I mainly use C or Python, I’m not very familiar with Ruby used by Jekyll or Go language used by Hugo, so I wanted to actively utilize existing themes and plugins.
+• Moreover, since I mainly use C and Python, I’m not very familiar with Ruby (Jekyll) or Go (Hugo), so I wanted to actively utilize existing themes and plugins.

 • With Jekyll, I could quickly find a theme that I liked at first glance, whereas Hugo and Gatsby seemed to have relatively fewer themes suitable for personal blog purposes.
-As mentioned above, the connectivity with GitHub Pages, which is widely used by developers for personal blog hosting, and the development period seem to have had a significant impact here as well.
+As mentioned above, the compatibility with GitHub Pages, which many developers use for personal blog hosting, and the development period seem to have had a significant impact here as well.

 2-2.
 Theme Selection